 - Self-monitoring to detect any changes in vision

-Patients with the wet form of macular degeneration can benefit from intravitreal injections with the latest specialized medications as well as argon green, red, and yellow laser therapy.
+Patients with the wet form of macular degeneration may benefit from intravitreal injections with the latest specialized medications as well as argon green, red, and yellow laser therapy.

-It is believed that macular degeneration is caused by the interaction of a multitude of factors, broadly grouped into several categories.
+It is believed that age-related macular degeneration (AMD) is caused by the interaction of a multitude of factors, broadly grouped into several categories:

-- Age is the major risk factor, with people over age 60 at greater risk than other age groups.
+- Age is a major risk factor, with people over age 60 at greater risk than other age groups.